2022 Makati local elections

 Local elections took place in Makati on Monday, May 9, 2022, as a part of the 2022 Philippine general election.
 Voters will elect candidates for Mayor, Vice Mayor, two representatives, and the sixteen councilors, eight per district, that would be members of the city council.
 This was the last general (nationwide and local) elections in the Embo barangays as part of Makati before being turned over to Taguig in 2023 as a result of the Makati–Taguig boundary dispute ruling.

 Background

 Incumbent Mayor Abigail Binay would seek for her third and final term.
 Her opponent was independent Joel Hernandez.
+Former 2nd district councilor Nemesio "King" Yabut Jr., son of the late former mayor Nemesio Yabut Sr., also filed his candidacy for mayor, but was later disqualified by COMELEC.

 Incumbent Vice Mayor Monique Lagdameo would seek for her third and final term.
-Her opponent was Rodolfo Biolena, an independent candidate.
+Her opponent was Rodolfo Biolena, an independent candidate who has been running in various Makati local positions since 1998.

 Incumbent First District Congressman Kid Peña would seek for his second term.
 His opponents were Minnie Antonio and Ferdinand Sevilla, both independent candidates.

 Incumbent Second District Congressman Luis Campos would seek for his third and final term.
 His opponent was Ricardo Opoc, an independent candidate.